IdiosyncraticError/NullscapeManualAP/README.md

 cursesanity: either you check location when taking it or you check location when it shows up in an intermission (dont need to take it)

+IF YOU HAVE UNIVERSAL TRACKER INSTALLED, REMOVE IT FROM YOUR CUSTOM_WORLD FOLDER!!!
+This APworld uses SOFT PROGRESSION REQUIREMENTS to limit number of checks per sphere, so you will often be out-of-logic!

 todo
 - hooks for determining what starting mode (prisoner start, vanilla start aka charger diver, random start)
 - hooks for levelsanity (mode + level), cursesanity, enemysanity